dsanson/argmap/README.markdown

 The following options are available:

-`-g ID, --gdrive_id ID`: read the file by Google Drive ID.
+`-g ID, --gdrive_id ID`: read the file with the specified Google Drive ID.

-This option overrides all other forms of input.
+This option takes precedence any files specified on the command line or anything piped to STDIN.

 `-e, --embed`: wrap output in a pandoc markdown code block with attributes, suitable for embedding.